ZarahShibli/AI-VAR/README.md

 ### 4. Model Setup:

+- Used three pre-trained models: ResNet-50, EfficientNet-B0, and ViT (Vision Transformer).

-- Pre-trained models such as ResNet50 and EfficientNet are used for feature extraction.
+- ResNet and EfficientNet used frozen backbones with custom binary heads.

-- Custom layers are added to the pre-trained models for classification tasks.
+- ViT was fine-tuned end-to-end with a 2-class classifier.

 ### 5. Training with Early Stopping: